imixs/imixs-microservice/README.md

 ### Run with Docker

-Imixs-Microservice provides a docker image, making it easy to run the Imixs-Microservice out of the box in a Docker container.
+Imixs-Microservice provides also a docker image, making it easy to run the Imixs-Microservice out of the box in a Docker container.
 This container image can be used for development as also for productive purpose.
 The docker image is based on payara-micro which is optimized for cloud environments like Kubernetes, OpenShift or Docker-Swarm.

 To start the Imixs-Microservice you just need to define a container stack with Docker Compose.
 A docker-compose.yml file is already part of the project and can be downloaded from [here](https://github.com/imixs/imixs-microservice/blob/master/docker-compose.yml).